 Address: 236 Chandler Ave, Elmhurst, IL 60126

-Beyond regular weekly grooming, the occasional bath will keep them clean and looking their best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Beyond regular weekly grooming, the occasional bath will keep the Schapendoes clean and looking his best.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Their ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

 The Schapendoes needs a lot of exercise.
 Daily running for an hour keeps him fit and prevents nervousness.
-Other options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like swimming, hiking, retrieving balls or flying discs can provide a good outlet for expending energy.
+Other options for exercise include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Schapendoes like to learn and they do so willingly, but they may also have an independent streak.

 Some dogs may be faced with these issues in their lives, but the majority of Schapendoes are healthy dogs.
 Working with a responsible breeder, those wishing to own a Schapendoes can gain the education they need to know about specific health concerns within the breed.
 Good breeders utilize genetic testing of their breeding stock to reduce the likelihood of disease in their puppies.